 Table 1 includes cases challenging the termination of DACA on Sep.
 5, 2017.
 The plaintiffs in these cases brought claims primarily under the Administrative Procedure Act and the U.S. Constitution’s Due Process and Equal Protection clauses; some brought claims of estoppel.
 NILC is counsel only in the Batalla Vidal v.
 Nielsen case.
 For further information about the other cases described in Table 1, you may want to contact the entities involved in them (listed in the table) or read the complaints to which the table hyperlinks.

-Table 2 includes the single case currently challenging the DACA program itself, which Texas and six other states filed on May 1, 2018.
+Table 2 includes the single case currently challenging the legality of DACA itself, which Texas and six other states filed on May 1, 2018.